DamaMichaelYohanna/30-days-of-python/Day_3/details.md

 A __Stack__ is a linear data structure which allow pilling up or adding node one on top the other.
 It's follows the **Last-In-First-Out(LIFO)** principles.
 Each node has a pointing to the next node above it.

-Stack has majorly two operation:
+Stack has majorly four operations:
 - push(insert a new node on top of the stack)
 - pop(remove and return the topmost node)
 - peck(view a particular node without deleting it)